Baby Delivery Process

-The Labor/Delivery/Recovery (LDR) Suite
+The Labor Delivery Recovery (LDR) Suite

 Nearly 5,000 babies each year begin their lives in NYU Winthrop's New Life Center.
 Our modern state-of-the-art facility offers 16 labor-delivery-recovery rooms attractively decorated to provide a comfortable, homey environment for your baby delivery process.
-While the ambiance is tranquil and non-clinical, expectant moms and dads can feel secure in the knowledge that the sophisticated technology and vast resources of a major, university-affiliated medical center are close at hand should a complication develop.
+While the ambiance is tranquil and non-clinical, expectant parents can feel secure in the knowledge that the sophisticated technology and vast resources of a major, university-affiliated medical center are close at hand should a complication develop.

 - If your baby needs medical support or evaluation at the time of delivery, a Pediatrician or Neonatal Nurse Practitioner will be present.
 NYU Winthrop’s world-renowned Neonatal Intensive Care Unit, staffed with experts who have advanced training in newborn medicine, is adjacent to the LDR Unit.